 A fan-made mash-up of the Pink Floyd song One of These Days and my favourite film The Mirror by Andrei Tarkovsky

-MAYBE FISH ARE DREAMING OF US
+MAYBE FISH DREAM OF US

 It’s a really hot summer in Belgrade and the most of the people are out of the city for their vacations.
 Luka (25) has recently started working as an intern in the Institution for Education of Juvenile Delinquents.
 His girlfriend Maja (24) is pregnant and their parents organise a wedding for them.

 Night has fallen after a hot day.
 Nervous about his forthcoming role of a father, Luka wanders the streets around the Institution after his shift.
 He sees his protégé Akan (15) who has escaped from the Institution and decides to follow him.
 He discovers that Akan runs away every night, spends the whole night in the rich people’s villas, swimming in their pools, and returns back to the Institution before sunrise.

 During the ceremonial wedding lunch, Luka and Maja decide to escape and go to the empty villa where Luka previously saw Akan.
 They start living secretly inside, using all the commodities of a fully equipped villa.

 One day Luka and Maja find out that Akan, who ran away from his foster parents, was with them for some time, hiding.
 They accept him and continue living in an empty villa as an unconventional family.
 Everything is perfect until Luka starts having doubts about their future and their little community is put to the test.